rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Workshops/workshop-03/ingest-pipelines.md

 }
 ```

-- LineString: A linestring defined by an array of two or more positions.
+- ***LineString***: A linestring defined by an array of two or more positions.
 By specifying only two points, the linestring will represent a straight line.
 Specifying more than two points creates an arbitrary path.

 LineString in GeoJSON: